 It's why so few nutrition articles ever talk about the downside of "whole-grain" breakfast cereals (when there are many).

 It’s why mass-media stories on the dangers of certain commonly used ingredients like hydrogenated oils or high fructose corn syrup emerge years or even decades later than they should.

 It's why many magazines won't touch stories about worrisome chemicals or GMOs (much less climate change, perhaps the biggest human health issue of all time) with a ten-foot pole.

-And perhaps it’s why there are still so few articles explaining how chronic health conditions can be reliably reversed — not merely managed — using effective lifestyle interventions rather than medications.
+And perhaps it’s why there are still so few articles explaining how chronic health conditions can be reliably reversed — not merely managed — using effective lifestyle interventions (most of which would involve eliminating processed foods) rather than medications.

-FYI: The healthy-living magazine Experience Life, of which I am founding editor, accepts advertising, but does not take ads for pharmaceuticals, soft drinks, diet aids or plastic surgery.
-The majority of its revenue comes from reader subscriptions.
-For more on what renders Experience Life unusual, check out this essay I wrote way back when: 20 Things That Make Experience Life Different (including No. 18: "We won't ever sell out.")
+* While Experience Life (the healthy-living magazine of which I am founding editor) does take advertising, it does not take ads for pharmaceuticals, soft drinks, diet aids or plastic surgery.
+It also enjoys an unusual level of editorial independence, thanks to its relationship with its parent company, Life Time Fitness, and the fact that the majority of its revenue comes from reader subscriptions.
+If you want to know more about what makes Experience Life different, here's an essay, Six Packs and Sex Lives, I wrote way back when.
+Or you can check out 20 Things That Make Experience Life Different (including No. 18: "We won't ever sell out.")